codebytes/aib-template/README.md

 ## Deploy the Solution

-Provide a quick overview of how someone can start using your solution.
-Include steps like:
+Provide instructions on how to deploy the solution:

 1. **Prerequisites**: List any requirements for using this solution (e.g., software, accounts).
 2. **Installation**: Step-by-step instructions for deploying the solution to Azure.